Catalog of Federal Domestic Assistance (CFDA) Number: 84.356A.

 Applications Available: January 25, 2008.

 Deadline for Transmittal of Applications: March 10, 2008.

 I. Funding Opportunity Description

 Priorities: This competition includes a competitive preference priority and an invitational priority.
 In accordance with 34 CFR 75.105(b)(2)(iv), the competitive preference priority is from section 7304(c) of the ESEA (20 U.S.C.
 7544(c)).
-The invitational priority is from the notice of final discretionary grant priorities for FY 2009, published in the Federal Register on November 21, 2008 (73 FR 70627).
+The invitational priority is from the notice of final priorities for discretionary grant programs, published in the Federal Register on October 11, 2006 (71 FR 60046).

-Competitive Preference Priority: For FY 2009 and any subsequent year in which we make awards based on the list of unfunded applicants from this competition, this priority is a competitive preference priority.
+Competitive Preference Priority: For FY 2008 and any subsequent year in which we make awards based on the list of unfunded applicants from this competition, this priority is a Start Printed Page 4545competitive preference priority.
 Under 34 CFR 75.105(c)(2)(i), we award an additional five points to an application that meets this priority.

 This priority is: